mrvanhorn/mrvanhorn.github.io/_posts/2019-09-06-windows-10-steps.md

 <li>Install some sort of antivirus (maybe <a href="https://www.avast.com/">Avast</>, but it depends on where the machine is going to be used; at work, we have other software)</li>
 </ol>

 <p>There are reboots here and there, which I didn't mention.
-After these things, I usually start installing applications.</p>
+After these things, I usually start installing applications.
+Often installed applications include Notepad++, PDFCreator, and the aforementioned Chrome and Firefox.</p>

 <dl>
   <dt>Podcast of the Week</dt>